New York Red Bulls: Rivalries

 Although the rivalry with NYCFC was built to be the major one for the Red Bulls, this was not the first time that they played against teams from the New York area, as they played matches in the U.S. Open Cup in both 2011 (against F.C.
 New York, who have since folded) and 2014 (against the New York Cosmos).
 The Red Bulls also played against the Cosmos in the 2015 U.S. Open Cup, to a 4–1 victory.

+The rivalry between the New York Red Bulls and New York City FC, although assumed to be entertaining and high-pressure, was a very one-sided rivalry in its early years.
+In the early stages of this rivalry the New York Red Bulls were very dominant, which meant that this hypothetical battle for New York City was not much of a rivalry and more of a one-sided battle.
+After the Red Bulls' significant 7–0 win over New York City FC in 2016, the Red Bulls had won all four matchups between the two teams, outscoring New York City FC by a whopping twelve goals.
+In 2015, the Red Bulls finished at 18–10–6 with the best record in the Eastern Conference, while New York City FC finished eighth in the conference with a 10–17–7 record.
+Along with the Red Bulls winning the first four matchups, the Red Bulls went on to win 6 of the first 7 matchups, which lasted until mid-2017, when NYCFC started picking up some more wins.
+Although the Red Bulls had dominated the rivalry early on, as time goes on New York City FC continues growth and the playing field between the two clubs starts trending towards being even.
+The overall record between the two teams' 32 matchups includes the New York Red Bulls with 16 wins, New York City FC with 12 wins, and 4 draws.
+This shows that since the first four games which were dominated by the Red Bulls, it has been perfectly even with 12 wins for each club.

 Supporters groups from both clubs created the Hudson River Derby Foundation in 2019.
 In 2023, a trophy, awarded to whomever came out on top during the league meetings between the two teams, was unveiled.
 The Red Bulls won the first edition of the trophy with a 1–0 win and 0–0 draw against NYC during league play.

 Mascot

 The New York Red Bulls debuted their mascot REDD during a home match against FC Cincinnati on July 20, 2024.
 REDD is a youthful and energetic red bull who entertains the fans during the games and around the tri-state area.
 He usually wears sunglasses and a hat, and skateboards around the stadium during game days.
 REDD can be found outside at the Bullevard, a pregame kickoff event with activations, and can be seen in the sections during the game.